Enwave and Brookfield

 Enwave Chicago has been a part of Brookfield Infrastructure Partners since August 2014.
 Brookfield is a proven infrastructure investor that owns and operates Enwave district energy systems in Chicago, Toronto, Houston, Las Vegas, New Orleans and Seattle.

 Chicago.
 Enwave Chicago provides sustainable chilled-water service to more than 120 customers in the Loop, West Loop, South Loop and RIver North.
-The system began operation in 1995 and runs five chilled-water plants.
-Four of the plants use ice-storage technology that helps meet the cooling needs of 108,000 tons of contracted cooling capacity.
+The system began operation in 1995 and runs five chilled-water plants, four of which use ice-storage technology.

 Toronto.
 Toronto’s district energy system provides heating and cooling service to more than 150 customers in downtown Toronto.
 The centralized steam heating system started in the 1970s, while cooling service was added in 2004.
 The company’s innovative deep lake water cooling system uses cold water from Lake Ontario as its clean, renewable and reliable cooling source.